Pay Stubs: A Detailed Guide

 - Income tax.
 National income taxes, state income taxes, and any other local income taxes will depend on your withholding allowances.

 - State unemployment tax.
-The State Unemployment Tax Act (SUTA) is an employer-only tax in many states, but Pennsylvania, Alaska, and New Jersey employees are also required to pay the SUTA tax.
+The State Unemployment Tax Act (SUTA) is an employer-only tax in many states.
+But in Pennsylvania, Alaska, and New Jersey, employees are also required to pay the SUTA tax.

 - Health insurance.
 Employers who offer health insurance typically pay for a portion of the monthly insurance premium, and the other portion is deducted from your paycheck.